freeradical13/freeradical13.github.io/index.md

 ##### Cellular Respiration

-Cellular respiration is the process of catabolizing chemical bonds in food and transferring the energy to ATP.
+Cellular respiration is the process of catabolizing chemical bonds in food (such as Glucose) and transferring the energy to ATP.

+##### Glycolysis

 Respiration starts with Glycolysis which uses enzymes to break down Glucose reacting with 2 NAD<sup>+</sup>, 2 ADP, and 2 P into two molecules of 3-Carbon Pyruvate, two molecules of ATP, two molecules of NADH, water and two protons.
 The key steps are: